aubcar/GC-Calculator-Chase-/README.md

 ####Future progression
-This program could easily be modified to calculate all A’s T’s C’s G’s and then do any summary statistic on any of the motif percentages
+This program could easily be modified to calculate all A’s T’s C’s G’s and then do any summary statistic on any of the motif percentages.